Moving to Canada

 Moving to Canada from the UK

-At Britannia International Movers, we know that no home is complete without your belongings.
-With our thirty years of international removals experience and our brilliant Canadian partners, we can have you and your things safely settled in no time.
+At Britannia Movers International, we know that no home is complete without your belongings.
+With decades of international removals experience and our brilliant Canadian partners, we can have you and your things safely settled in no time.
 Our knowledge of the individual customs and visas of each state is extensive and there is nothing we cannot help with when you move to Canada from the UK.

 There are a couple of different methods when it comes to transporting your items to Canada.
 However, the option you settle on will depend on how quickly you need your items with you – this is why it is best to give us as much notice as possible so you don’t have to opt for air freight, as this can be very expensive.
 The majority of our customers opt for container shipping for its safety and affordability.

 Depending on how much stuff you need shipping, you can choose between a 20ft or 40ft container.
-You can also add your belongings to a shared container, which is great for individuals or couples and saves you money.
+You can also add your belongings to a shared container, which is great when you have less to transport as you’ll only pay for the space you use.
 Whichever you choose, you can rest assured that your shipment will be cost effective and expertly handled, with every effort made to ensure your goods arrive in excellent condition in Canada.

 When moving to Canada you are permitted to bring your personal and household goods without paying duty on them, as long as they are not brand new.
 This includes antiques, appliances, books, clothes, furniture, hobby tools and items, jewellery, linens and musical instruments.
 It also includes private collections of items such as coins, stamps or art, silverware, and gifts under the value of CDN $60 or received as wedding presents.